rubengeertsema/wishlist-meetup/README.md

 ### 4) Run unit tests headless
 Since we will run our tests in a Jenkins pipeline we will need to deal with the fact that there is no screen available for the browser.
 In the past we needed to solve this issue with screen virtualization or by using browsers like phantomJs.
-Luckily google made life a lot easier by providing a headless mode in there google chrome stable version.
+Luckily google made life a lot easier by providing a headless mode in their google chrome stable version.

 To be able to run the unit tests headless in chrome we have configured Karma accordingly.
 See the [karma configuration](./frontend/karma.conf.js).
-Notice the below part.
+Notice the part below:

 ```
 browsers: ['Chrome', 'ChromeHeadless'],